Egypt, Jordan, Israel

 bombed a few days after my visit.
 It is was fairly empty when I visited but in

-order to make a spectacle the terrorists chose a time when parishioners fill
+order to make a spectacle the terrorists chose a time when parishioners had filled the church.

 I left Cairo on a